matkoch/MassTransit/docs/architecture/encrypted-messages.md

 ### Unencrypted Message

 After you've configured your encrypted message serializer, MassTransit will still process standard unencrypted messages.
-If this is undesirable then you can clear all other message deserializers on bus configuration.
+If this is undesirable, then you can clear all other message deserializers on bus configuration.

 ```csharp
 var bus = Bus.Factory.CreateUsingRabbitMq(sbc =>